1. What is an appeal?

 If weren't mentally or physically fit to complete your coursework or sit an exam then you must mention it in your appeal.

-To highlight this further, there are many people in the world who are completely unaware of their health condition.
-An example would be people who suffer from depression but don't realise it.
+There are many people in the world who are unaware of their mental health conditions; an example being people who suffer from depression but don't know it.
 They may have felt fine to take an exam at the time even though they weren't fit enough to do so.
-In this situation they would have valid ECs and a good reason for not letting the institution know on time.
+In this situation they would have a valid excuse for not letting the institution know about their ECs because they were unconcious of the issue.
+Afterall, how can you tell someone if you don't know yourself?

 When an institution makes a mistake that impacts on your achievements, it's known as an administrative error or material irregularity.
 If it's not dealt with then the university could make unfair decisions about your marks, qualification, or right to progress into the following year of study.